Lady Jane Fellowes

-Cynthia Jane Fellowes, Baroness Fellowes (née Spencer; born 11 February 1957), is one of the two older sisters of Diana, Princess of Wales, the other being Lady Sarah McCorquodale.
+Cynthia Jane Fellowes, Baroness Fellowes (born 11 February 1957), is one of the two older sisters of Diana, Princess of Wales, the other being Lady Sarah McCorquodale.

 Early life and education

 Lady Fellowes is the second daughter of Edward John Spencer, 8th Earl Spencer (1924–1992), and the Hon.
 Frances Ruth Burke Roche (1936–2004).
 Her parents married in 1954 but divorced in 1969.
 She has always used her middle name of Jane (just as her elder sister also uses one of her middle names).
 One of Jane's godparents is Prince Edward, Duke of Kent.
 She was a bridesmaid at his 1961 wedding to Katharine Worsley.

 Like her sisters, Lady Fellowes was educated at West Heath boarding school near Sevenoaks in Kent.
 Sources say she was an excellent student, achieving the status of school prefect and passing a number of A-level exams.
 To paraphrase Andrew Morton, Lady Fellowes acquired a "hatful" of O-level and A-level exams.